Detailed guide on creating and managing agents within the CrewAI framework.

 : Enable agent to reflect and create plans before executing tasksinject_date

-: Automatically inject current date into task descriptions
+: Automatically inject current date into task descriptionssystem_template

 : Defines agent’s core behaviorprompt_template